poppy-project/poppy-docs/en/assembly-guides/ergo-jr/motor-configuration.md

 Yet, in order for the motors to be connected and identified on the same bus, they must have an unique identifier (i.e. an unique name).
 Out of the factory they all set to the same identifier.
 In this section, we will give you details on how you can set a new and unique ID to each of your motors.

 We recommend to configure motors in parallel of the mechanical assembly.
 Meaning that you shouldn't configure all motors right now: just read this page carefully and make some configuration attempts to get your hand in configuring motors, but you will actually configure all motors during the next step (the mechanical assembly).
+Note that a motor can be reconfigured as many times as necessary.

 ## 3.1.
 Connect to the robot software